bilalkabas/PPO-based-Autonomous-Navigation-for-Quadcopters/README.md

 Go to the [releases](https://github.com/bilalkabas/DQN-based-Autonomous-Navigation-for-Quadcopters/releases) and download `TestEnv.zip`.
 After downloading completed, extract it.

 #️⃣ **2.
-Now, you can open up environment's executable file and start the training**
+Now, you can open up environment's executable file and run the trained model**

 So, inside the repository
 ```